eBay/SparkChamber/README.md

 	* [SparkKit Installation and Use](#sparkkit-installation-and-use "How to install and setup the SparkKit framework in your project")
 	* [Classes available](#classes-available "What SparkKit classes are available, and what triggers do they support?")
 	* [Enabling UIApplication-level touch tracking support](#enabling-uiapplication-level-touch-tracking-support "How to enable UIApplication-level touch tracking support")

+### Quick Start
+If you'd like to see Spark Chamber in action without delay, please follow these steps:

+0. Install [Xcode 8](https://itunes.apple.com/us/app/xcode/id497799835?mt=12) on your system
+1. Download and unzip the [current release of the project](https://github.com/eBay/SparkChamber/releases)
+2. Open the package SparkWorkspace.xcworkspace in Xcode
+3. Build the SparkChamber and SparkKit targets in Xcode
+4. Open Xcode's Assistant Editor and the Debug Area
+5. Select the Spark Playground in Xcode's Project Navigator
+6. Manipulate the Playground's simulation and observe events' output in the debug area

 ### Introduction
 Spark Chamber is built as a trigger-action event tracking system.
 Its purpose is to allow the attachment of event objects to various UI elements and then execute the event's `action` (code) asynchronously when the event's trigger condition is met.
 The optional value `trace` (String) allows debugging, and the optional value `identifier` (String) allows identification and correlation.